RomainFillon/RomainFillon.github.io/_pages/about.md

 I work on climate change and I am particularly interested in climate tipping points and social preferences under risk and uncertainty.
 I also work with quantitative spatial models.
 Feel free to contact me : rfillon@protonmail.com !

 Work in progress
 + R. Fillon, G. Wagner, 2023.
-"Shift - a new layer of climate-economic uncertainty", in progress
+"A new layer of climate-economic uncertainty", in progress
 + R. Fillon, 2023.
 "Expectational errors in a dynamic spatial economy - an application to climate change", in progress.
 + R. Fillon, T. Gasser, C. Guivarch, P. Ciais, 2023.
 "Alternative ethical stances on a possible Amazon rainforest dieback", in progress.
 + R. Fillon, T. Gasser, C. Guivarch, P. Ciais, 2023.
 "The uncertain fate of the Amazon rainforest", draft available upon request.